-The University of Maryland School of Social Work has an opening for a Social Worker as a part of the Promise Heights Community.
-The Social Worker is responsible for connecting students to a customized set of services through collaboration with families, teachers, school staff, and community agencies.
-The Social Worker will work in tandem with the administration and faculty at Eutaw-Marshburn Elementary (EMES), as well as other Promise Heights employees, to effectively develop and oversee programs within the school.
+The University of Maryland School of Social Work has an opening for a Social Worker to work in the Promise Heights Promise Neighborhood.
+The Community School Director (Social Worker) is responsible for connecting Baltimore City Public School (BCPS) students to a customized set of services through collaboration with families, teachers, school staff, and community agencies.
+The position will work in tandem with the administration and faculty at a public school, as well as other Promise Heights employees, to effectively develop and oversee programs within the school.

 Promise Heights partners with community-based non-profits and faith-based organizations to improve the educational, social, health, and economic opportunities of children from birth to young adulthood in the West Baltimore neighborhoods of Upton/Druid Heights.